yift/findit/docs/syntax/operators/access/dot.md

 findit -w 'me.name = parent.name'
 ```

-Will display only the with the same name as their parent.
+Will display only the files with the same name as their parent.
 Note that `me.name` is equivalent to `name`.